esri-dap/geoportal/CONTRIBUTING.md

 appearance, race, religion, or sexual identity and orientation.
 All contributors are expected to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

 # Contributions Made Easy
-One way to contribute to ApostropheCMS is by expanding the existing documentation.
-The docs repo is here: https://github.com/apostrophecms/apostrophe-documentation.
+One way to contribute to GeoportalCMS is by expanding the existing documentation.
+The docs repo is here: https://github.com/geoportalcms/geoportal-documentation.
 Pull requests that update and refine this information are super useful.

-Along those lines, the authoring of blog posts about your experiences using ApostropheCMS or tweets expressing your interest help spread the word.
-When you launch a site on ApostropheCMS, ping us in Gitter or on Twitter.
+Along those lines, the authoring of blog posts about your experiences using GeoportalCMS or tweets expressing your interest help spread the word.
+When you launch a site on GeoportalCMS, ping us in Gitter or on Twitter.
 We love a good success story.

 Of course, we welcome traditional open source contributions via pull requests and new open issues to our GitHub repository.
-If you’d like to dig in right away see issues with the [“contributions welcome” label](https://github.com/apostrophecms/apostrophe/issues?q=is%3Aopen+is%3Aissue+label%3A%22contributions+welcome%22).
+If you’d like to dig in right away see issues with the [“contributions welcome” label](https://github.com/geoportalcms/geoportal/issues?q=is%3Aopen+is%3Aissue+label%3A%22contributions+welcome%22).

 Detailed information about submitting code contributions and new issues to our GitHub repository are documented below.